 The doctoral students normally pertain to 80% third-cycle studies, i.e. five years of doctoral studies and the application pertains to a doctoral degree.
 The remaining 20 % constitutes departmental work such as administration, preparing classes and teaching.
 For externally financed PhD students (industry employment or through national or international scholarships) the duty to carry out departmental work does not apply.

-The University of Borås does NOT set up scholarships for financing doctoral students, "Rules for financing doctoral students" (Swedish text only).
-The rules for admission and employment of PhD students are well regulated in the university's "Admission regulations and appointments procedure" (Swedish text only).
+The University of Borås does NOT set up scholarships for financing doctoral students.
+The rules for admission and employment of PhD students are well regulated in the university's "Admission regulations and appointments procedure".

 Part-time doctoral studies (at least 50%)